Professor, Geology & Geophysics

 Research: Fluid-sediment interactions, surface processes, diagenesis, fluid flow, basin evolution, structural diagenesis, remote sensing, environmental change, sustainability

-University of Utah, Geology & Geophysics MS student
+University of Utah, Geology & Geophysics PhD student

 Research: Constraining the role and effects of structurally-driven fluid flow in groundwater and spring systems in the Basin and Range.

-Geology & Geophysics + Environmental & Sustainability Studies
+University of Utah Geology & Geophysics + Environmental & Sustainability Studies undergraduate

 Logan “Wren” Raming